Robin Ramsay (actor): Theatre

-After returning to Australia, Ramsay joined the fledgling Union Theatre Company in Melbourne, whose members included Zoe Caldwell and Barry Humphries.
+After returning to Australia, Ramsay joined the fledgling Union Theatre Company in Melbourne.
 He starred in Moon on a Rainbow Shawl, produced for the first Adelaide Festival in 1960.

 He has played roles in theatre locally starting from 1957 and then went to the United States in 1961 and joined the Theatre Company of Boston.
 He then toured the country in The National Repertory Theatre, with Eva Le Gallienne and Faye Emerson.

-In 1964 he took the role of Fagin in the hit musical Oliver! on Broadway, a role he played for a further two years in New York, followed by a record-breaking national tour.
+In 1964, he took the role of Fagin in the hit musical Oliver! on Broadway, a role he played for a further two years in New York, followed by a record-breaking national tour.
 He shared the bill with the Beatles, singing a song from the musical in a subsequently memorable edition of The Ed Sullivan Show.
-In 1966 Ramsay recreated his role of Fagin for a West End revival of Oliver!, with Marti Webb as Nancy.
+In 1966, Ramsay recreated his role of Fagin for a West End revival of Oliver!.

 Television

-Returning to Australia, Ramsay's role as Charlie Cousens, the dodgy real estate agent in Bellbird, Australia's first successful television soap opera, garnered him considerable public notice.
-A regular character on the show from August 1967, Ramsay decided to leave in May 1968 to take the role of Fagin in a Japanese stage production of Oliver!.
+Returning to Australia, Ramsay's role as Charlie Cousens in Bellbird, Australia's first successful television soap opera, garnered him considerable public notice.
+A regular character on the show from August 1967, Ramsay left in May 1968 to take the role of Fagin in a Japanese stage production of Oliver!.

-When the show's producers decided to kill off his character, with Cousens falling off a wheat silo, staging what has been described as "one of the most-watched and best-remembered moments in Australian TV history", fans wrote letters protesting his death and even sent flowers to his funeral.
+The show's producers decided to kill off his character, with Cousens falling off a wheat silo, staging what has been described as "one of the most-watched and best-remembered moments in Australian TV history", fans wrote letters protesting about his death and even sent flowers to his funeral.

+He appeared in the TV movie Wicked City.

 Return to stage

 Ramsay returned to the theatre playing the controversial priest Daniel Berrigan in the Trial of the Catonsville Nine in Sydney.
 He went on to play Pontius Pilate in 's original production of Jesus Christ Superstar.
 He was in the first production at the opening of the Sydney Opera House in 1972: playing MacHeath in The Threepenny Opera.
-Polly Peachum was played by Pamela Stephenson.
-Ramsay spent the next few years as a leading actor with the Sydney Theatre Company the Melbourne Theatre Company, and working in film and television.
+Ramsay spent the next few years as a leading actor with the Sydney Theatre Company, the Melbourne Theatre Company, and working in film and television.
 He has twice won the Melbourne Critics Circle Award for Best Actor.
-He was in Medea the opening production of the Melbourne Arts Centre, playing opposite Zoe Caldwell.
+He was in Medea, the opening production of the Melbourne Arts Centre, playing opposite Zoe Caldwell.